gary444/pyBinSim/README.rst

 ----------

 For Unity integration:
  * 'cannot reshape array' error: may arise when Unity sends audio buffers with different size to those expected by pyBinSim.
-DSP buffer size in Unity can be changed under `Project Settings > Audio' ('Good Latency' mode corresponds to pyBinSim's default of 512 samples).
+DSP buffer size in Unity can be changed under ``Project Settings > Audio`` ('Good Latency' mode corresponds to pyBinSim's default of 512 samples).

 Reference:
 ----------